 cPanel is offered with all of 2GBHosting's Linux shared, VPS, dedicated and reseller hosting accounts.
 Your cPanel will help you with everything that has to do with your website, including: website settings, backups, FTP functionalities, new domain setup and configuration, checking emails, adding new email addresses, configure your web hosting account; just to name a few.
 We know how important your website is to you, that is why we offer a great amount of security tools to prevent hackers from compromising your site.
 However, cPanel users can benefit from some added protection to your cPanel account.
-Here are some tips that you can consider for enhancing your security further.

 1. Change your username and password